LGBTQ history in France: 1960–1990

 In 1971, the first attempt at forming a gay male parade contingency took place during the traditional trade union march May Day, despite objections from the Central Confederation of Labour to what the organization described as a "tradition alien to the working class".
 The same year, the leftist-oriented Front homosexuel d'action révolutionnaire was organized, initiating a number of upstagings of various institutions in order to draw attention to the legal plight of homosexuals in French society and combat heterosexism.
 In 1974, after being denied access to the Museum of Fine Arts (the traditional meeting place), the FHAR gradually ceased to exist.
 They were succeeded by a number of groups known as the Groupe de libération homosexuelle, which organized film viewings and journal publications.
 In 1979, the Euro-Mediterranean Summer Universities for Homosexuals are established, leading to the establishment in the same year of CUARH.
 In 1981, On April 4, CUARH organized the largest demonstration for the reform of the age of consent in Paris, resulting in a promise by president François Mitterrand to do so the following year.
 In that year, France equalizes the age of consent; CUARH leads the first pride parade in French history in Paris.
 In 1983, Composer Claude Vivier is attacked and later murdered in Paris as the result of a homophobic hate crime, becoming a cause célèbre across Europe.
 In 1985, France prohibits discrimination based on lifestyle (mœurs) in employment and services.

-From 1996: Toward equal eights
+From 1996: Toward equal rights

 The fight for PACS

 Catherine Tasca, politician who, as deputy and president of the Law Commission, worked to place and enact the PACS.

 Homosexual couples were not recognized as legitimate partners: the Court of Cassation ruled in 1989 and 1997 that the inability to marry excluded them from concubinage rights.
 This was particularly dire during the AIDS epidemic, with partners unable to access mutual insurance, hospital visitation rights, lease transfers, or participate in mourning ceremonies.

 Gay activists like Jan-Paul Pouliquen and left-wing deputies (Jean-Pierre Michel, Jean-Yves Autexier), alongside gay and feminist associations, developed a form of concubinage recognition open to both homosexual and heterosexual couples, gaining media traction during the 1997 elections.
 Despite initial hesitation from the Jospin government and strong opposition fueling public homophobia, the Civil Solidarity Pact (PACS) was enacted in 1999.